As an INTJ you might find a great match in an ENTP partner.

 This could be due to their ability to quickly understand and see the complex relationships between people, things and ideas.

-By understanding the dynamics at play in a particular environment they are able to better address the critical factors involved in a lasting solution.
+By understanding the dynamics at play in a particular environment, they can better address the critical factors involved in a lasting solution.

 In interpersonal relationships, ENTPs value competence and intelligence in themselves and others.